anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In this scenario, of course the EST-specific parts of {{I-D.ietf-anima-constrained-voucher}} do not apply.

+For BRSKI-AE scenarios where a general solution (cf. {{discovery}}) for discovering registrars with CMP support is not available, the following minimalist approach may be used: discovery as defined in BRSKI {{RFC8995, Section 4}}, but using the service name `"brski-registrar-cmp"` instead of `"brski-registrar"`.
+Note that this approach does not support join proxies.

 ## Support of Other Enrollment Protocols

 Further instantiations of BRSKI-AE can be done.
 They are left for future work.